Showing vulnerability and admitting that you can’t do everything yourself: that’s one thing I’ve really learned during my time at Vintura.

 ‘Since I have a background in healthcare, I still really enjoy working in and with hospitals.
 Everyone who works there is driven by the intrinsic desire to help others get better.
 At the same time, we find that many of the staff have become part of an entrenched system that often doesn’t function optimally, and on top of that they have to deal with all kinds of conflicts of interest within the organisation.
 The financing structure of the healthcare system is complex.
 On a political level too you are kind of in a fish bowl in the sense that everyone has an opinion about how things should be run.
 That makes our work very complex, but it also happens to be one of my favourite things about it.
 It gave me great satisfaction to help make a meaningful impact.’

-Tim on his racing bike to Baarn and at work
+Tim on his racing bike to Baarn

 A small company with a large impact